ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 A loud knock.
 The cursor still blinks on the terminal.
 I sit back up.
 "Come in", I shout, not bothering to turn around.
 It's Jean, my assistant.
 "Your 2:00 is here", she says.
 "Please reschedule it", I say.

 I grab my phone, slip on the running shoes that live under my desk.
 And I jog...down the hall...into the world... no route, no plan.
 Satellite imagery would reveal a bumping pixel diffusing through city blocks.
 For a time I forget.
 No me, no others, no work, no caring.
 I get lost in a pleasant neutrality.
 Movement is my master.
-I get tired and stop.
+I get tired and stop, stretching a moment.
+I notice my palms, sweaty but clean.
 Then I remember and sprint back to the lab.